 You can click here to read the formal complaint.

 Heartland News spoke with the Missouri Secretary of State Voting and Elections Office.
 Maura Browning said the office received the formal complaint on April 15.
-They have 30 days to examine the facts and determine whether or not to proceed with a full investigation or not.
+They had 30 days to examine the facts and determine whether or not to proceed with a full investigation or not.

 In it, Prosecuting Attorney Russ Oliver said the allegations, if true, would be a felony offense.
 He said he had a conflict of interest and could not prosecute a case if it landed on his desk.